giuthas/satkit/README.markdown

 * Scikit-video 1.1

+### Installing for regular use

+An installation through pypi is in the works.
+Do get in touch if you would like to *test* it.

+A downloadable executable will hopefully also become reality.
+Do get in touch if you would like to *develop* it.

 ### Installing for development

 To install all of the above and create a conda environment to run SATKIT in